eecs280staff/tutorials/docs/setup_wsl.md

 Restart your computer.

-Start PowerShell as administrator, and check that the  `VERSION` is 2.
+Start PowerShell as administrator, and check that WSL Ubuntu is now installed with version 2.

 ```console
 C:\WINDOWS\system32> wsl -l -v